Solar Panels in Walsall, West Midlands

 What size solar system do I need for my home in Walsall?

 Most homes in Walsall benefit from a 3-6 kWp system.
-A 4kWp system (10 panels) covers 95% of average household electricity use.
-Your installer will assess your roof space, orientation, and energy usage to recommend the optimal size.
+A 4kWp system (10 panels at ~400W each) generates 3,608 kWh/yr at Walsall's yield of 902 kWh/kWp, covering 95% of average household electricity use.
+The system requires approximately 18-20 m² of unshaded roof space.
+If you have an electric vehicle or heat pump, a larger 5-6 kWp system (12-15 panels) may be more appropriate to offset the additional demand.
+Your MCS-certified installer will assess your roof space, orientation, shading, and electricity consumption to recommend the optimal size during a site survey.

 How does shading affect solar panels in Walsall?